-Full-time and part-time employees, including Administrative Staff, Support Staff, and Sponsored Research Staff, who work at least 50% of a regular work schedule are eligible for paid vacation leave.
+Full-time and part-time employees, including Administrative Staff, Support Staff, and Sponsored Research Staff, who work at least 50% of a regular work schedule and have an appointment of at least three months are eligible for paid vacation leave.
+This includes both MIT "regular" and term employees who meet those requirements.
 Vacation benefits for unionized employees are determined by their collective bargaining agreements.

 4.2.2 Earning Vacation